Alpena, Michigan: History

+In 1920 the population of the city was 11,101, and in 1927 the trade through the city's port was valued over 8 million dollars, and the output of the 24 factories at a little under another 8 million.

 The city has a number of notable buildings, including the Art deco Alpena County Courthouse, the I.O.O.F.
 Centennial Building, and Temple Beth El, one of the oldest synagogues in the United States.